niquewoodhouse/jekyll-blog/wirewax.md

 		 	<div class="unit two-thirds">

 		 		<p>
 		 			The technology of Wirewax is incredibly complex &amp; feature rich.
 People use products because they let them do what they came to do, simply.
-The more features, the more powerful a product is but without the correct goals in place this can lead to a bloated product that no one can use, simply.
-So I questioned each requested feature &amp; how to make it most useful to users.
+The more features a product has the more powerful it is but without the correct goals in place you can get a bloated product that no one can use, simply.
+So I questioned each requested feature &amp; how to make it most useful &amp; easy to users.
 		 		</p>
 		 		<p>
-		 			In lots of these start ups everyone has great ideas but its important, for the end user, these ideas can fit together to make a unified coherent experience.
-The best products let users think naturally and conform to us, not the other way around.  <span class="block pFocus">Show why the product is useful, not how.</span>
+		 			In lots of start ups everyone has great ideas but its important, for the end user, these ideas can fit together to make a unified experience.  <span class="block pFocus"> The best products let users think naturally and conform to us, not the other way around.
+Show why the product is useful, not how.</span>
 		 		</p>
 		 		<p>
 		 			A lot of tech start ups think talking deeply about the tech helps sell the product but that can backfire.
-I try to hide the technology behind a simple human interface.
-That lets people focus on why they logged in in the first place.
+My ultimate goal was to hide the technology behind a simple human interface.
+That lets people focus on why they signed up in the first place.
 		 		</p>
 		 	</div>
 		 </div>

  		 <div class="grid bigGapTop bigGapBott">
 		 	<div class="unit one-third relative">
-	    		<span class="bigNo absolute">05</span>
+	    		<span class="bigNo absolute">03</span>
 	    		<h2>Spatial interfaces</h2>
 		 	</div>